MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 NewJsonEnclaveRunRequestWithDefaults instantiates a new JsonEnclaveRunRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) GetUsingDefaultRunConfig() bool`

-GetUsingDefaultRunConfig returns the UsingDefaultRunConfig field if non-nil, zero value otherwise.

-### GetUsingDefaultRunConfigOk

-`func (o *JsonEnclaveRunRequest) GetUsingDefaultRunConfigOk() (*bool, bool)`

-GetUsingDefaultRunConfigOk returns a tuple with the UsingDefaultRunConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) SetUsingDefaultRunConfig(v bool)`

-SetUsingDefaultRunConfig sets UsingDefaultRunConfig field to given value.

-### HasUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) HasUsingDefaultRunConfig() bool`

-HasUsingDefaultRunConfig returns a boolean if a field has been set.

 ### GetPorts